- In Ayuri The catlike alien Saye is very surprised by the appearance of Earth cats.

 - The comments for 'Normal Clothes' raises this point; when Principal Blessure decides to dress up as Cruella DeVil it was theorized that in the Precocious world that the movie is about a woman who kidnaps children (of a specific race) in order to skin them and wear their pelts.
 In the real world, family movie; In a furry world, horror movie.

 - Alexia (a human) makes a rather nasty faux pas around Thisisa (a raccoon) in this Cats N' Cameras strip.
-(Warning: link SFW, but most of the rest of the comic NSFW.)
+(Warning: The linked comic itself is SFW, but no guarantees about the “funding progress” artwork beside it, which can be anywhere from almost G-rated to NC-17 — click at your own risk.
+Much of the rest of the comic NSFW.)

 - In Stubble Trouble Ally, an anthropomorphic cat, owns a regular pet cat.